Vilify-13/A5eWeaponProperties/README.md

 # A5eWeaponProperties
-Adds A5e Weapon properties to D&amp;D 5e for Foundry
+Adds A5e Weapon properties to D&amp;D 5e items in Foundry

 ONLY COMPATIBLE WITH THE OFFICIAL D&D 5E SYSTEM FOR FOUNDRY VTT.